QualiSystems/devguide_source/_posts/2016-07-17-orchestration-information-from-cloudshell.md

 selected resource in the active environment.
 Additional info parameters are accessing using the _RESOURCEADDITIONALINFO_ environment variable.

- As with reservations, we've helpers to get the resource information in Python using the same object we used to get the reservation details:
+ As with reservations, we can use some helper modules to get the resource information in Python using the same object we used to get the reservation details:

  {% highlight python %}